Sulaiha-Shameena-teah/randomcolorprovider/README.md

 generateHSL({hue: number, saturation: number, lightness: number, opacity: float}))

 > It generates HSL and HSLA.
 The constraints can also be passed for hue, saturation, lightness, opacity.
 The constraints are optional.
-If a constraint is not provided, the package will randomly generate the constraints.
+If a constraint is not provided, the package will randomly generate that constraint.

 >| 	contraints 		| 	min  	| max   |
 >|-------------------|-----------|-------|